Zulko/moviepy/README.rst

 Maintainers wanted!
 -------------------

-As there are more and more people seeking support (320 open issues as of Sept.
-2019!) and all the MoviePy maintainers seem busy, we'd love to hear about developers interested in giving a hand and solving some of the issues (especially the ones that affect you) or reviewing pull requests.
+As there are more and more people seeking support (270 open issues as of Jan.
+2021!) and all the MoviePy maintainers seem busy, we'd love to hear about developers interested in giving a hand and solving some of the issues (especially the ones that affect you) or reviewing pull requests.
 Open an issue or contact us directly if you are interested.
 Thanks!

 Installation
 ------------